Floor Tape and Vinyl Labels Whips Maintenance Room Into Shape

 When it came time to put the items back in their spots, or rather their new places, we wanted to develop a better system than before.
 The name of the game was labeling – giving everything a designated place so that there was no confusion as to where things should be when you needed them, and where they should be put back when you’re done.

 It’s a staple of even the simple handyman’s garage that walls, combined with pegboards for hanging things on, are an ideal way to make use of vertical space when organizing your tools.
-Instead of randomly placing tools on hooks, we gave each tool a place, then used industrial label makers to print heavy-duty vinyl labels (example of the label maker and vinyl labels we used) to make name tags to go under each tool.
+Instead of randomly placing tools on hooks, we gave each tool a place, then used industrial label makers to print heavy-duty vinyl labels to make name tags to go under each tool.
 In addition, we traced the outline of each tool on the pegboard so there was a quick visual indicator of where one should replace an item.

 Another big area that needed labeling were the toolbox drawers to help specify what tools were in each drawer.
 This helped the maintenance employees to easily identify their tools.
 We also labeled the screw, nut, and bolt tray area.
 There were over 30 different bins, and only a handful of them had legible labels.
 We quickly whipped up some vinyl labels with the size of each screw so that workers could easily find what they were looking for instead of having to memorize placements or visually glance over each bin until arriving at the right one.